NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 ### Option 3: From TensorRT-LLM checkpoint
 In each model example, there is a `convert_checkpoint.py` to convert third-party models to TensorRT-LLM checkpoint for further usage.
-The Python high-level API could seamlessly accept the checkpoint, and build the engine in the backend.
+The HLAPI could seamlessly accept the checkpoint, and build the engine in the backend.
 For step-by-step guidance on checkpoint conversion, please refer to the LLaMA's [README](../llama/README.md).